What is a good GRE Score & The 3 pillars of analysing the score?

 Good GRE Score: 3 Pillars of Analyzing the Score

 The 3 sections in the GRE General Test are crucial in calculating your overall GRE scaled score.
 The following sections, Analytical Writing, Verbal Reasoning, and Quantitative Reasoning, form the 3 pillars of a strong base of a good GRE score.
 Therefore, it would be best to strengthen your preparation in each section to improve the overall performance.
 Furthermore, the GRE General Test is a computerised test that follows the adaptive difficulty setting for the verbal and quantitative sections.
 It means that your account in the first section will set the difficulty bar for the next section.
 Thus, failure in any one pillar can result in the collapse of the entire structure.
 In conclusion, prepare all the 3 sections skilfully.
 Most importantly, all the attempted questions in the exam will contribute to your final score.

 The Analytical section is the very first section of your GRE General Test.
 This section consists of two tasks.
 First, candidates are required to analyse and interpret an argument and an issue.
 Second, to answer both the questions, you need to write an essay within the given time duration.
 A computerised system first evaluates the essay, and then a human rater will rate the same answers.
 After that, the final score is calculated by taking the average of the two.

 The GRE General Test’s quantitative section will test the candidate’s mathematical and reasoning skills.
-This section covers elementary mathematics concepts with questions based on quantitative comparisons, problem-solving, and data interpretation.
+This section covers elementary mathematics concepts with questions based on quantitative comparisons, problem-solving, and data interpretation for a good GRE score.
 Meanwhile, the Quantitative section also includes 20 questions to be completed in 35 minutes.
 Above all, there are 2 sections under the quantitative head.